 Emergency Funds Related to COVID-19

 COVID-19 has resulted in unexpected challenges and unplanned financial hardship for our students.
 Westminster received funds through the CARES (Coronavirus Aid, Relief, and Economic Security Act) Act.
 The Higher Education Emergency Relief Fund (HEERF) portion of that money has been fully allocated to students as emergency grants.
-Additional applications for these funds are no longer being accepted.
-This page retains the student communication and reporting for how these funds have been used.

 Updates and Reports

 Westminster has signed and returned the Certification and Agreement for funding through the CARES (Coronavirus Aid, Relief, and Economic Security Act) Act.
 Westminster has committed to providing no less than 50 percent of the CARES Act funds to provide emergency financial aid grants to students.
 These grants are meant for expenses related to the disruption of campus operations due to coronavirus.

 The total amount of funding received by Westminster through the CARES Act was $1,897,239. $948,620 of those funds were received through HEERF (Higher Education Emergency Relief Fund).
 HEERF funds will be distributed as grants directly to students.
 We estimate as many as 1,444 Westminster students may be eligible for funding through the CARES Act.